In this article, you will discover what a Schedule K-1 is, who should present it and why, and how to complete it correctly.

 Now we will cover how to fill the Schedule K-1.
 Remember, it all depends on the type of company and the tax form used to file taxes.

 The Schedule K-1 has two types, with small differences, both divided into three parts:

 Part II.
 Information about the business partner or shareholder.

 Part III.
 Information on the participation of the partner or shareholder in the income, losses, tax deductions, and credits.

-Now, let’s look at some of the elements that each tax form includes, depending on the type of business:
+Now, let’s look at some of the elements that each tax form includes.
+The following are the K-1 state filing requirements that always depends on the type of business: